catalyzeio/paas-cli-reference/combined_docs.md

   ENV_ALIAS=""   The alias of an already associated environment to set as the default
 ```

 `default` sets the default environment for all commands that don't specify an environment with the `-E` flag or commands that are run outside of a git repo.
-See [scope](#GlobalScope) for more information on scope and default environments.
+See <a data-unique="GlobalScope">scope</a> for more information on scope and default environments.
 When setting a default environment, you must give the alias of the environment if one was set when it was associated and not the real environment name.
 Here is a sample command

 ```
 catalyze default prod